diwu1990/uSystolic-Sim/README.md

 All mandatory traces are generated to evaluate the latency and bandwidth for all GEMM operations, e.g., in deep neural networks.

 ### 2. Hardware simulation - [hwSim](https://github.com/diwu1990/uSystolic-Sim/blob/main/hwSim/README.md)
-The traces file, latency and bandwidth numbers are further used to model the power and energy consumption of the systolic array with the a target computing scheme.
+The traces, latency and bandwidth numbers are further used to model the power and energy consumption of the systolic array with the a target computing scheme.